fleek-network/fleek-network-docs/docs/learn/why-it-exists.md

 Thankfully, the emerging movement to break free from centralization, and privacy concerns, resembles the original vision of the Internet.
 A decentralized Web, which's often referred to as Web3, where building services are free of central authorities.

-A Decentralized Web envisions a world where services are powered by the community.
+A Decentralized Web envisions a world where services are powered and owned by the community.

 ## Open protocol